Ivy Day and Admissions Trends 2026

 A note for parents at this stage: Take your emotional cues from your student

-Having guided my own kid and countless others through these decisions, I want to say something parent to parent.
-Someone once told me to mirror my own teens’ reactions and not impose my own, and I carried that advice with me through the admissions process.
-If my son was upset, I let him know I was too, and if he shrugged something off, then so did I. This was his journey after all, not mine, and I did my best to play a supporting role and let him take the lead on both actions and emotions.
+Someone once told me to mirror my own teens’ reactions and not impose my own, and I try to carry that advice with me through my parenting, not just through the admissions process.
+Three of my four children are teens right now, so I am right there with you all.
+If my teenager is upset, I let them know I am too, and if they shrug something off, then so did I. This is their journey after all, not mine, and I do my best to play a supporting role and let them take the lead on both actions and emotions.